Feeling Stuck While Learning to Draw: How to Turn a Major Meltdown Into a Brilliant Breakthrough!

 In this day and age, sometimes artists get a bad rap.
-Labelled as “sensitive” (as if that were a negative thing?), we all know the stereotype that great artists must suffer for their art (Hey there Hemingway, Helllooo Van Gogh, can ya hear me?!).
-I’m here to tell you, if you wish to learn to draw, there will be days when the gap in your abilities versus what you wish you could produce will get to you.
+Labeled as “sensitive” (as if that were a negative thing?).
+We all know the stereotype that great artists must suffer for their art (Hey there Hemingway, Helllooo Van Gogh, can ya hear me?!).
+I’m here to tell you that if you wish to learn to draw, there will be days when the gap in your abilities versus what you wish you could produce will get to you.
 It is, after all, called artWORK, and it truly takes work.
-There will be struggles, failures, ruined drawings and inevitably for most of us, negative self talk that goes on in your head on some of those days.
+There will be struggles, failures, ruined drawings, and inevitably for most of us, negative self-talk that goes on in your head on some of those days.
 So what to do if you have the drawing blues?
 Read on.

 At our last lesson, as usual, she entered the studio in good spirits.
-We set to drawing, and she did her first drawing fantastically.
-Then she picked another cartoon girl (Ruh-Roh!!) a close up of Daphne from Scooby Doo!
-Well I tell you, this kiddo set to work faster than me and drew Daphne’s face shape, added the mouth, nose, eyes and eyebrows which all looked incredible for a child of her age!
+We set to draw, and she did her first drawing fantastically.
+Then she picked another cartoon girl (Ruh-Roh!!), a close-up of Daphne from Scooby-Doo!
+Well I tell you, this kiddo set to work faster than me and drew Daphne’s face shape, added the mouth, nose, eyes, and eyebrows which all looked incredible for a child of her age!
 She then stopped, looked at the whole image and BAM- meltdown over the uncanny valley!
 Her drawing looked mad, instead of peaceful, which turned creepy instead of human-like.

 This was probably around week 5 or 6 of her upset, so I brought out the masters to try to freeze this meltdown.
 Tactic No. 1: a technique from Marshall Rosenberg’s Nonviolent Communication.
 The premise of Nonviolent Communication (NVC) is: “NVC begins by assuming that we are all compassionate by nature and that violent strategies—whether verbal or physical—are learned behaviors taught and supported by the prevailing culture.
 NVC also assumes that we all share the same, basic human needs, and that each of our actions are a strategy to meet one or more of these needs.”
 When training to use the principles of NVC, you learn to identify your feelings and needs, so you can communicate that with words, rather than tantrums.
 But assuming a 7 year old would have this sophisticated an understanding of our complex emotions, the words to express herself and the feeling of safety to do so on her own, isn’t really fair.
 I decided I would help Emily identify her feelings when she was upset, by asking her to play a game with me.
 I told her that I was going to guess what she was feeling, so she didn’t have to say it herself; and that I was going to write one feeling down at a time on a post-it note.
 I asked if she would point to the word that matched her feeling the most.
 I might guess wrong, but that I was trying my best to understand how she was feeling when she was too upset to draw.
 I then wrote down “angry, sad, scared, peaceful, disappointed and frustrated” until I nearly ran out of post-it notes.
 I told her I had just one remaining post-it note, and that I would try my best to guess how she was feeling.
 Then she whispered “I have a question: is mad the same as angry?”.
 I said it was very similar, and wrote “mad” on the last post-it note and she picked up her pencil and circled it.
 I acknowledged her for being brave enough to identify what she was feeling, especially because feeling mad doesn’t usually feel very good.
 I said I could understand that she would be feeling mad that her drawing looked mad instead of peaceful.
 I said I was sorry she was feeling mad.
 Then I brought out the big guns (or maybe we should call it big hugs in this context?
 Big acceptance?
 Big witnessing?) tactic No. 2, the work of Raphael Cushnir.